Muszchrom/unhealthy-cherry/readme.md

   * Password: `student`

 ## Databse
-* user database is created in InitDatabase/init-user-database.sql
+* Tables are created in `InitDatabase` directory
-* admin is created in InitDatabase/init-user-database.sql
+* Admin is created in InitDatabase/init-user-database.sql
-* if you want to edit init-user-database.sql, you would need to delete this database container and rebuild the app.
-Doing so requires backend app restart, since Photos db is created in that java app.
+* If you want to edit .sql files, you will need to rebuild the database container after making the changes.